wvanorder/Sprint-Challenge-Form-Management/README.md

 ## Stretch Problems

 1. Styling!
 Make your form pretty.
 Research pseudo elements and event selectors.
 Try to find interesting ways to present and layout the data you recieve from the back end.
+X

 1. Make a Login form.
 Compuse your Formik form in such a way that it can be extracted into a component and reused for both Register and Login.